-These seeds, having evolved in the desert Southwest, are unique.
-They are adapted to special conditions.
-They were selected by unique people, whose unique cultures helped in their development.
-For various reasons, many of these seeds have become endangered.
-At the same time, there has been a resurgence of interest among Native Americans, in growing their traditional crops.
+Seeds which evolved in the desert Southwest are unique.
+They have adapted to special conditions.
+A unique culture shaped them.
+For various reasons, many of these seeds are now endangered.
+At the same time, there has been a resurgence of interest among Native Americans in growing their traditional crops.
 Native Seeds/Search is positioned to help many to find and obtain such seed.

 Because culture and seeds are so closely tied, Native Seeds/Search has a strong educational emphasis.
 They want to help people to preserve some of the old technologies, foods and crops.
 Besides this, Native Seeds/Search seeks to work with traditional farmers in the adaptation of traditional crops and technologies to changing conditions and challenges.
 Culture is never static and neither is the environment.